model_simple<-MCMCglmm(phen~cofactor,random=~phylo,

 (model_simple$VCV[,'phylo']+model_simple$VCV[,'units'])

-We can calculate the posterior mean (mean of the posterior distribution), posterior mode (most likely value regarding the posterior distribution) and the 95% credible interval of $ \lambda$:
+We can calculate the posterior mean (mean of the posterior distribution), posterior mode

 ## lower upper